jamie/ti-ascension/shattered_ascension.md

 * Space Mines are placed on a border instead of inside a system.
 Space Mines are considered neutral and trigger the instant any fleet crosses the system (before PDS step).
 Mines cannot be stacked.
 Upon impact roll a number of dice equal to non-fighter ships passing through the mined border.
 Rolls of 8+ inflicts hit on the passing fleet.
 Hits may be distributed by the owner as usual.
 * Facilities may only be built on unexhausted planets.
 The total cost of the facility is to exhaust the planet.
 * PDS’ planetary shields do not obstruct any kind if bombardment, but each absorbs one bombardment hit.
+* All Flagships take up 2 production capacity to build.
+* Yssaril Flagship and its fleet may traverse Space Mines without triggering them, and may not be targeted by PDS fire.
+* Saar Flagship has a base movement of 2 and rolls only 2 dice in anti-fighter barrage.
+May be built in any system.
+* The Mechanized Unit is not invulnerable to bombardment and PDS fire.
+Bombardment hits must always be assigned to Mechanized Units first, and may not be sustained.
+Mechanized Units takes 2 production capacity to build.

+##### Mercenaries
+Mercenaries are not coupled to the Trade Strategy Card.
+Instead, a random Mercenary is drawn at the start of the Strategy Phase.
+Players may then make a simultaneous mercenary bid; this is accomplished by each player holding a number of Trade Goods tokens (may be 0) in his hand he is willing to pay for the Mercenary (these tokens may be taken from reinforcements pile, but it is not allowed to hold a number higher than the player is able to pay using his available Trade Goods, resources and/or influence.
+The highest bidder places the mercenary under his colors on a friendly planet or fleet.
+The actual bid is then paid normally by a mix of Trade Goods, resources and influence.
+Note; lost mercenary bids must now also be paid (in contrast to other bidding processes).
+Mercenaries that do not receive any bids are discarded.

+Next, it is possible for any to call a loyalty bid on existing mercenaries.
+Here at least 2 Trade Goods must be bid by the player calling it.
+Other players may also join this bid.
+If this bid is at least two Trade Goods higher than the owners counter-bid, the mercenary will switch sides and is placed at any planet or fleet friendly to the new owner.
+If the mercenary is of the same race as the owner, an over-bid of three Trade Goods is required.

 #### TECHNOLOGY:
 * Gen Synthesis upgrades an additional Shock Troop after a successful invasion, instead of reviving your units.